marshall7m/terraform-aws-infrastructure-live-ci/README.md

 # TODO:

-Features:
+### Features:
 - Create a feature for handling deleted terragrunt folder using git diff commands
 - Create a feature for handling migrated terragrunt directories using git diff commands / tf state pull
 - Allow GRAPH_SCAN to be toggled on a PR-level without having to change via Terraform module/CodeBuild console

+- add to description the github token permissions needed by lambda functions
+- add descriptions to integration test cls (see TODOs)
+- make sure all integation/unit tests are passing

 - merge into master
 - create first release!
 - pin release for codebuild secondary sources

-- add to description the github token permissions needed by lambda functions